 - 1) Regular attendance, completion of readings, and participation in discussions.
 This constitutes a significant component of students' performances in the subject. - 2) Completion of three papers of 4 to 5 pages based on the readings assigned for a specific week.
 Students will be divided into three groups.
 The members of each group will submit three papers, due at three-week intervals during the early part of the term.
-The papers of group I will be due on weeks 2, 5, and 8; of group II on weeks 3, 6, and 9; of group III on weeks 4, 7, and 11 (because there's no reading for week 10).
+The papers of group I will be due on weeks 2, 5, and 8; of group II on weeks 3, 6, and 9; of group III on weeks 4, 7, and 10.
 Papers must be turned in at the Tuesday class in the week when they fall due.
-However, on week 3, when there is no Tuesday class, they can be turned in on Thursday.
-Papers are usually graded and returned on Thursday, and those students asked to rewrite the papers should see the writing tutor as soon as possible thereafter.
-Rewrites need to be done before two weeks have passed and before the next paper is due.
+However, in weeks when there is no Tuesday class (February 22 and April 19), they can be turned in on Thursday.
+Papers are usually graded and returned on Thursday, and those students asked to rewrite the papers see the writing tutor on Friday.
+Rewrites need to be done quickly, normally before two weeks have passed, and in any case before the next paper is due.

-Students sometimes find that they have a paper due in 21H.105 just when they have heavy obligations in other subjects.
+Students sometimes find that they have a paper due in 21H105 just when they have heavy obligations in other subjects.
 They can, of course, prepare their papers ahead of time.
 They can also exchange places with students in other groups.
 Such arrangements must, however, be announced to the instructor before the week in which the first paper is due, and they last for only one cycle.

 - 3) On the Tuesday of the week in which students have papers due they each present to the class a brief summary of their papers.
 During the final weeks of the term, when students are no longer obliged to write papers on the assigned readings, these presentations will continue.
-That is, students in group 1 should be prepared to speak about the readings on May 2; group 2 on May 9, and group 3 on May 16.
-In some cases the format for those classes might be changed, however. - 4) Preparation of a final paper, roughly 10 pages in length, on a notable historical work that was not assigned as required reading.
+That is, students in group 1 will give brief presentations on the readings for the week on April 26; group 2 on May 3, and group 3 on May 10.
+In some cases the format might be changed into a panel discussion. - 4) Preparation of a final paper, roughly 10 pages in length, on a notable historical work that was not assigned as required reading.
 A list of possible topics will be provided, but students can propose others not on the list.
-However, topics not on the suggested list must be approved by the instructor on or before April 20.
-The paper is due at the final meeting of the class on May 18.
+However, topics not on the suggested list must be approved by the instructor on or before April 12, which is a month before the final meeting of the class on May 12, when the paper is due.

 ALL papers must be double-spaced, written in clear and correct English, and identify the source and page numbers of all direct quotations.
 Final papers must include footnotes or endnotes (or, where citations are drawn entirely or predominately from a single text, page citations within the text) and a bibliography.
-A "Guide" to notes and bibliographies for history papers is attached.